Taroom Aboriginal Settlement: History

 The spatial division between the administrative and Aboriginal areas of the settlement became more formally defined over time as more Aboriginal people arrived from areas throughout Queensland.
 Buildings associated with the administration of the reserve remained concentrated within a well defined area of the main settlement and stood in contrast to the larger, less distinctive area just north of the administrative area where inmates lived in camps organised around regional, tribal and kinship affiliations.
 During the 1920s, the inmates in this area lived in 5 broad groups; Cooktown people (a generic term for north Queensland Aboriginals); "Gulalee" people mostly from south-west Queensland; people from the Burnett district; western Queensland people; and a mixed camp with scattered groups of individuals or couples without children.
 While inmates were subjected to the discipline and control associated with life in an institution, some traditional customary practices continued at Taroom.

 From 1922, a new experimental sub-settlement was established approximately 1 km to the east of the main settlement and camp areas, away from the flood prone river flats.
-Twelve five acre blocks had been allotted to "industrious families" by late 1923 to establish dwellings (some of which were of mud-brick construction) and to grow cotton, maize and other vegetables.
+Twelve five-acre blocks had been allotted to "industrious families" by late 1923 to establish dwellings (some of which were of mud-brick construction) and to grow cotton, maize and vegetables.
 The Tobane and Richards families are two families known to have lived at the sub-settlement during its existence.

 Two cemeteries were established on the settlement.
 Over the course of its existence, there was a high mortality rate among inmates, attributed to the generally poor living conditions, inadequate health services and Aboriginal susceptibility to European diseases.
 A total of 268 deaths were recorded between 1911 and 1927.
 A mix of European and traditional burial customs and rites were performed during funeral ceremonies.
 The first cemetery was located about 300 m east of the main settlement area.
 The usual burial practice was to cover graves with piles of stones and edge them with stones or bottles.
 Only two of the graves had formal headstones; portions of which are extant.
 The second cemetery was located about 200 m north-west of the former on a low sand ridge.
 This cemetery is thought to have been used as a burial site from the late 1910s and contains the remains of people who died during the "Spanish" influenza epidemic of 1919, some of whom are thought to have been interred together in trench graves.
 Over 200 people were affected by the epidemic and at least 27 deaths (31 deaths were reported) occurred, including that of the then Superintendent, CA Maxwell.